dkzippa/prometheus-kbot-iac/README.md

 > 	- null_resource with local-exec and KUBE_CONFIG_PATH var
 >
 > - Kind cluster was implemented in `dev-local-kind` branch
-> GKE cluster was implemented in dev-google-gke
+> GKE cluster was implemented in `dev-google-gke`
 > Both branches are merged into main with PRs.
+>
-Infracost is run on PRs.
+> - Infracost is run on PRs.

 <br/>
 <br/>